BlackGoku36/armory-tutorials/docs/Basics/Canvas.md

 # Canvas
-In this tutorial, we will learn about canvas and how to use it.
+In this tutorial, we will create canvas using Armory2D, learn about it and then add and control canvas's element using `haxe`.

-Including:
-1. Add UI using Armory2D.
-2. Controll it using Haxe.

-Canvas parses `root/Bundled/canvas/nameOfCanvas.json`(produced by Armory2D) file's content and then [ZUI](https://github.com/armory3d/zui) will build UI from it.
-So it is possible to provide your own without using Armory2D but we will not do that here, we will only use it for editing.
+Our Goal:
+<iframe width="640" height="480" src="../../docassets/finalcanvas.mp4" frameborder="0"></iframe>

 ---
 Fire Armory3D project, once you have it up, go to `Scene - Armory Scene Trait`, create new `Canvas Trait`, name it `UI` and hit `Edit Canvas`.
 A window named Armory2D should pop-up: